-Java is a trademark or registered trademark of Sun Microsystems, Inc. in the United States and other countries.
+Java is a trademark of Sun Microsystems, Inc. in the United States, other countries, or both.

-Linux is a registered trademark of Linus Torvalds.
+Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.

-Microsoft and Windows are registered trademarks of Microsoft Corporation in the United States or other countries, or both.
+Microsoft and Windows are trademarks of Microsoft Corporation in the United States, other countries, or both.

-UNIX is a registered trade mark in the United States and other countries, licensed exclusively through X/Open Company Limited.
+UNIX is a registered trademark of The Open Group in the United States and other countries.